marko-zivkovic/Duboko-U-enje-CNN-model/README.md

-# Duboko-U-enje-CNN-model
+CNN for handwriting recognition
-CNN model za prepoznavanje rukopisa.
+CNN model is in progress, not finished yet...